-AFDC applicants or participants could request an administrative review by the Department of Health and Social Services (DHSS) through the fair hearing process when a person was Participants or applicants may request the W-2 agency to review a denial, reduction or cancellation of benefits.
-This is called a Fact Finding Review.
-(See 12.2.1) The W-2 agency is required dissatisfied with a negative action taken by the county.
+AFDC applicants or participants could request an administrative review by the Department of Health and Social Services (DHSS) through the fair hearing process when a person was dissatisfied with a negative action taken by the county.
 This could be a reduction or, termination or denial of benefits.
-In cases of reduction or termination of benefits, continuation of the benefits pending the hearing decision could be ordered by the State. to render a decision in a timely manner, but benefits do not continue while the review is pending.
+In cases of reduction or termination of benefits, continuation of the benefits pending the hearing decision could be ordered by the State.
 The Department of Administration, Division of Hearings and Appeals (DHA) may review the decision if either the participant or the W-2 Agency petitions DHA within 21 days of the W-2 agency decision.
 (See 12.3.1) If DHA reverses a W-2 agency decision, benefits can be restored to the date of the participant's initial loss of benefits.